 We put together an illustrated time-line depicting the property history dating back to 1910.

-Our immediate goal is to raise the necessary funds to purchase the vacant lot.
+Our next goal is to raise the necessary funds to develop the vacant lot.
 Read More...

 The Julian-Cuyamaca Fire Protection District needs our help.
 JCFPD is facing multiple challenges at the moment, including the end of a $60,000 county subsidy they've been receiving for the past 10 years.
 There are a few ways you can help.
 Let our County Board of Supervisors know that we want to maintain our independent/volunteer fire department.

 The communities of Julian and Lake Cuyamaca need to demonstrate to San Diego County that we value our fire department and expect their support.
 This is urgent and can be done with letters, emails and phone calls.
 In the near future, there needs to be a serious discussion and input from the community regarding an increase in the annual tax to preserve JCFPD, or choose to dissolve.

 Julian-Cuyamaca Fire Protection District is at risk.
 Choices appear to be (1) Do nothing and persevere until finances force it to dissolve; (2) Voluntarily dissolve and allow the Fire Authority to take over; (3) Increase the Benefit Fee to cover the rising costs and remain viable as an independent/volunteer fire department.